goshng/polap/README.md

 # Polap: Plant Mitochondrial DNA Assembly Pipeline

 Polap is a specialized pipeline designed to assemble plant mitochondrial DNA (mtDNA) using the **Flye** long-read assembler, supplemented by organellar gene annotation to guide contig selection.
 Inspired by **ptGAUL** (a chloroplast assembly pipeline), Polap integrates Flye's capabilities with gene annotation to identify and assemble mtDNA contigs from whole-genome data.
+Bolap (Benchmark of Plant Organelle Long-read Assembly Pipeline) is also available along with Polap.

 NOTE: use the version 0.3.7.3 from the conda package.